hyperbloom/hyperbloom-protocol/spec.md

 such Signature Chain can be easily validated by all peers.
 Trust Links are stored in auxiliary structure not covered by this document.

+`public key`s SHOULD correspond to the HyperCore ledgers.
+This way trust network may be used to discover new feeds.

 NOTE: HyperBloom's owner sends no trust links.
 The ownership is proven by the `signature` in `Handshake` message.